Known for tacos, barbecue, live music, and a love of the outdoors, spending a long weekend in Austin, Texas is an absolute delight.

 With more time in Austin, consider touring Austin City Limits Live, exploring the historic Tejano Walking Trail, visiting the peacocks at Mayfield Park, browsing the iconic Waterloo Records, and experiencing a barbecue right of passage by waiting in the Franklin Barbecue line.

 Plus, of course, with the number of options outlined in this Austin 3 day itinerary, you can always find plenty to do by going back and enjoying the spots you missed on the first pass!

 While a decent chunk of this Austin weekend itinerary is walkable and with a well-chosen place to stay you can technically make do by cobbling together a combination of Ubers, bus rides, and tours to get around during your 3 days in Austin, we recommend renting a car if at all possible, and at an absolute minimum, for the last day of your trip.

-Austin is a driving city, and as a result, parking is fairly plentiful (unless you’re visiting during an event like SXSW or Austin City Limits, in which case, avoid a car like the plague) and easy to use–you can even download an app to pay for city-owned parking throughout the city.
+Austin is a driving city, and as a result, parking is fairly plentiful (unless you’re visiting during a crowded event like SXSW, an Austin F1 race, or Austin City Limits, in which case, avoid a car every day that you can) and easy to use–you can even download an app to pay for city-owned parking throughout the city.

 Driving also opens up a world of possibilities, from more restaurants to choose from to getting to easily access the city beyond its center, which truly enhances a long weekend in Austin.

 If you can’t or aren’t comfortable driving, though, it is possible to have a wonderful weekend getaway in Austin without a car.